DesiredName/DesiredName.github.io/content/3.html/1.css-logical-properties/index.md

 tags: ['html', 'css', 'textdirection', 'langauage', 'i18n']
 ---

-I stumbled upon an great article by [Adrian Roselli](https://www.linkedin.com/in/adrianroselli/) about CSS logical properties.
+I stumbled upon a great article by [Adrian Roselli](https://www.linkedin.com/in/adrianroselli/) about CSS logical properties.

 If you want to read a full article, please, follow the [link](https://adrianroselli.com/2019/11/css-logical-properties.html).